|

 forth.
 I thought it was the coolest thing I’d ever seen—I was

-stayed the course, moving on to better Top 40 bands and hitting the club
+course, moving on to better Top 40 bands and hitting the club and concert

 Midwest